ORCID/orcid-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

 ## Development server
+* Install Angular CLI with `npm install -g @angular/cli` [More info](https://www.npmjs.com/package/@angular/cli#installation)

+* Install @angular-devkit/build-angular `npm install --save-dev @angular-devkit/build-angular`

+* Navigate to the angular project `cd ~/git/orcid-angular`

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* Run `ng serve` for a dev server.

+* Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding